raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

 You have chosen a new colour to represent non-renewable energy in the graph.
-Next you need to change the resource in the **New Zealand** sprite.
+Next, you need to change the resource in the **New Zealand** sprite.

 --- task ---